AskTheDentist Clinics

 Photo showing the gum edema (swelling) and calculus on whole teeth.

-2. Slow Recession: Your gums may recede so slowly that you don’t notice your teeth looking “longer” until it’s quite advanced.
+• Gradual Recession: Your gums may recede so slowly, fractions of a millimeter at a time, that you don’t notice your teeth appearing “longer” until the roots are exposed.

 Identifying the Warning Signs